-When all of the vertical stops are programmed and the feeds and speeds have been entered, press the Auto button (a light in the corner of the button should come on) and then the Cycle Start.
+When all of the vertical and horizontal stops are programmed and the feeds and speeds have been entered, press the Auto button (a light in the corner of the button should come on) and then press Cycle Start.

-If the spindle is not at its zero position the vertical motor will power drive the spindle to the zero position.
+If the spindle is not at its zero position the vertical and horizontal motors will power drive the spindle to the vertical and horizontal zero position.
 Once at the zero position the cutterhead will index to the 3 O'clock position, the spindle base will go into float, fingers will extend and the spindle base will clamp.
 If there is a number two stop programmed the spindle will rapid to that point, if the second stop is the same as the first a rapid jog will not be executed.
 The cutterhead will then start rotating and feeding down at the programmed speeds.
 When the third stop is reached the cutterhead will go into the washout cycle for the programmed time and speed set by the machine parameters.
-After the washout is finished the spindle base will tilt and the spindle will execute a rapid up until it gets to the fourth stop.
-At this point the auto cycle is finished and you will manually move the spindle base over to the next hole.
+After the washout is finished the spindle base will shift .020 to the left and the spindle will execute a rapid up until it gets to the fourth stop.
+At this point the machine will then rapid travel to the programmed second horizontal stop and repeat the sequence that was run on the first cylinder.